 Minnesota currently has 2,250 listed impairments on 1,300 lakes and streams.
-With only a small percentage of the state's waters assessed for impairments, many more listings in the coming years are anticipated, which will necessitate a significant increase in TMDLs undertaken and restoration activities implemented.
+With only a small percentage of the state's waters assessed for impairments, the MPCA anticipates many more listings in the coming years, which will necessitate a significant increase in TMDLs undertaken and restoration activities implemented.